 - initialism (acronym) from shit out of luck (though sometimes euphemised), 1917, World War I military slang.
 "Applicable to everything from death to being late for mess" [R. Lord, "Captain Boyd's Battery A.E.F."]

 - the insignia of Rome, from Latin Senatus Populusque Romanus "the Senate and People of Rome."

-- 1968, acronym for Special Weapons and Tactics squad or team; or Special Weapons Attack Team.
+- also SWAT, 1968, acronym said to be for Special Weapons and Tactics squad or team; or Special Weapons Attack Team.

 - Sabaoth (n.)

-- early 14c., from Late Latin, from Greek Sabaoth, from Hebrew tzebhaoth "hosts, armies," plural of tzabha "army."
-A word translated in the Old Testament by the phrase "the Lord of Hosts," but originally left untranslated in the New Testament and in the "Te Deum" in the designation Lord of Sabaoth; often confused with sabbath.
+- early 14c., from Late Latin, from Greek Sabaoth, rendering Hebrew tzebhaoth "hosts, armies," plural of tzabha "army," from tzaba "he waged war, he served."
+A word translated in English in the Old Testament by the phrase "the Lord of Hosts," but originally left untranslated in the New Testament and in the "Te Deum" in the designation Lord of Sabaoth; often confused with sabbath.